aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/multiple-threads/_index.md

 ---
 title: Reading Cell Values in Multiple Threads Simultaneously with C++
 linktitle: Multiple Threads
 type: docs
 weight: 1800
 url: /cpp/reading-cell-values-in-multiple-threads-simultaneously/
-description: Learn how to read Cell Values in Multiple Threads Simultaneously through the Aspose.Cells for C++ API.
+description: Learn how to read cell values in multiple threads simultaneously through the Aspose.Cells for C++ API.
 keywords: Read Cell Values in Multiple Threads Simultaneously, Aspose.Cells C++ Multiple Threads, Read data in Multiple Threads
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Needing to read cell values in multiple threads simultaneously is a common requirement.
+Reading cell values in multiple threads simultaneously is a common requirement.
 This article explains how to use Aspose.Cells for this purpose.

 {{% /alert %}}

 To read cell values in more than one thread simultaneously, set [**Worksheet.GetMultiThreadReading()**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/getmultithreadreading/) to **true**.
-If you do not, you might get the wrong cell values.
+If you do not, you might get incorrect cell values.

 The following code:

 1. Creates a workbook.
-1. Adds a worksheet.
+2. Adds a worksheet.
-1. Populates the worksheet with string values.
+3. Populates the worksheet with string values.
-1. It then creates two threads that simultaneously read values from random cells.
+4. Creates two threads that simultaneously read values from random cells.
 If the values read are correct, nothing happens.
-If the values read are incorrect, then a message is displayed.
+If the values read are incorrect, a message is displayed.

 If you comment this line:

 {{< highlight cpp >}}

- testWorkbook->get_Worksheets()->Get(0)->get_Cells()->set_MultiThreadReading(true);
+testWorkbook.get_Worksheets().Get(0).get_Cells().set_MultiThreadReading(true);
 {{< /highlight >}}

 then the following message is displayed:

 {{< highlight cpp >}}
 if (s != "R" + row + "C" + col)
 {

-    MessageBox::Show("This message box will show up when cells read values are incorrect.");
+    MessageBox::Show("This message box will show up when the cell values read are incorrect.");
 }
 {{< /highlight >}}

-Otherwise, the program runs without showing any message which means all values read from cells are correct.
+Otherwise, the program runs without showing any message, which means all values read from cells are correct.

 ```cpp
 #include <iostream>